arkuuu/battleship-api/README.md

 ## Documentation

 ### Setup
-When you have docker installed, just run
+If you have docker installed, just run
 ```shell script
 docker-compose up
 ```